aiokitchen/aiomisc/docs/source/aggregate.rst

 Instance methods store their aggregator on the instance, so instances without a writable ``__dict__`` are not supported.

+The cache is private and belongs to its owner: copied or unpickled instances create fresh aggregators rather than sharing pending batches.
+Normally the cache holds a weak reference to the owner.
+Instances that cannot be weakly referenced use a strong reference instead and require cyclic garbage collection to release the cache.

+Module functions and bound instance methods expose their aggregator through ``func.__self__`` (for example, ``loader.load.__self__.count``).
+For class methods, put ``aggregate`` outside ``classmethod`` to expose the aggregator this way.
+With the reverse order, ``__self__`` may refer to the class instead, depending on the Python version.

 To employ a more low-level approach one can use `aggregate_async` instead.
 In this case, the aggregating function accepts `Arg` parameters, each containing